discord-py-ui/discord-ui/README.md

 This is a [discord.py](https://github.com/Rapptz/discord.py) ui extension made by [404kuso](https://github.com/404kuso) and [RedstoneZockt](https://github.com/RedstoneZockt) for using discord's newest ui features like buttons, slash commands and context commands (we got dpy2 supported if you want to keep using our libary)

+Our libary overrides some of the functions in dpy, so this lib is easier to use.
-And the standart `TextChannel.send` function is automatically overridden
+The `MessageAble.send` function is automatically overridden and `Webhook.send` are both overriden with our own sending method